-These Chess Pieces would actually destroy the other pieces when they are about to eliminate them, and eventually, Ron sacrifices himself so that Harry can get to the stone.
+These Chess Pieces actually destroy the other pieces when they are about to eliminate them, and eventually, Ron sacrifices himself so that Harry can get to the stone.
 One of these pieces can be spotted in the Room of Requirement, as shown in the image above.

 Knight To H-3There is another Easter egg in Hogwarts related to the previous one that we mentioned.
-We talked about how Ron sacrifices himself near the end of Harry Potter and the Philosopher’s stone so that Harry can proceed to find the Philosopher’s stone and even confront Voldemort.
+We talked about how Ron sacrifices himself near the end of Harry Potter and the Philosopher’s Stone so that Harry can proceed to find the Philosopher’s Stone and even confront Voldemort.

 There is a reference to the exact move that Ron makes to sacrifice himself during an exclusive PlayStation mission known as “Minding Your Own Business” that takes place in a haunted Hogsmeade shop.
 During the mission, you’ll come across a chess puzzle, and Fastidio will say, “Knight to H-3.”
 That is the same move that Ron played.

-Chess GameSpeaking of Chess, there’s a cool little Easter egg for those that love to play chess.
+Chess GameSpeaking of Chess, there’s a cool little Easter egg for those who love to play chess.
 Around the castle, you can find a chess board in one of the classrooms.
 The chess board is animated and plays out a game and resets after one side loses.
 And it goes on in an infinite loop.